riodelphino/preview.vifm/README.md

 ## Known problems

 - [ ] 'clear' not works in `vifm < nvim < tmux`.
-- [ ] Async all files generation not works
+- [ ] Async generation all files not works.
+It freeze `vifm` for a while.

 ### (Resolved) tty